annabelle-z-li/AI-research-level-2/research-journal.md

 I want to build an app in **Google AI Studio** that can do better music transcription than what I currently have running on Hugging Face.
 The goal is to see if a more capable model can handle transcription more accurately and reliably.

+# Week 09 Journal Entry — May 14, 2026

+## AMT Report Card Space

+I launched a new Hugging Face Space called AMT Report Card ([→ View on Hugging Face](https://huggingface.co/spaces/annabelle-li/amt-report-card)).
+Instead of just looking at the sheet music output and saying "this looks wrong," the Space actually scores the transcription across four dimensions — pitch, timing, rhythm, and dynamics — and then asks Claude to review the scorecard like a musician would.
+It's meant to make my research question runnable by anyone, not just me.

+## Examples I Tested

+I ran three examples through the Space:

+- **C major scale** — the simplest possible input: a clean, ascending single-instrument scale
+- **Twinkle Twinkle Little Star** — a simple melody but with more sustain and resonance than the scale
+- **Minuet in G** — a more complex piece with multiple voices and harmonic content

+## What Surprised Me

+The C major scale result genuinely surprised me.
+All the pitches came back accurate — which I did not expect given how badly the pipeline has performed on everything else.
+But the rhythm was completely wrong.
+A melody that should be all uniform quarter notes came back with incorrect durations.
+So the model can apparently detect *what* notes are there but not *how long* they last, even on the cleanest possible input.
+That's a really specific and interesting failure mode.

+Twinkle Twinkle Little Star and the Minuet in G were a different story — basically everything was wrong across pitch, rhythm, timing, and dynamics.
+Neither output had any recognizable relationship to the original.
+This matched what I saw when I tested those same pieces in my Music to Sheet Music Space during Week 8, so at least the results are consistent.
+The pattern across all three is the same one I identified before: complexity is the breaking point.
+The simpler the input, the more the model can salvage — but even on the simplest input, it only gets pitch right and fails on rhythm.

+## Citations — How Many Survived Verification

+All four Week 7 sources survived and are carried forward into `week-09-citations.md`.
+None were dropped.
+I also swapped the cited claim for Bereket & Shi (2017) from the acoustic modeling / score generation distinction to the note-fading observation from Section 7, which is more specific and more directly useful for the brief.
+DOIs for Benetos 2013 and Benetos 2019 still need to be clicked and confirmed before the brief is submitted.

+## What I Changed in My Paper

+I updated my GitHub README to reflect the AMT Report Card Space in both the Current Projects section and the What I'm Building Now section.
+The citation swap for Source 1 (Bereket & Shi) also sharpened the paper's argument — the note-fading claim is a more concrete illustration of the audio-to-notation gap than the general two-stage framing I had before, and it connects more directly to the specific failure modes I'm observing in my own testing.